AlexanderGoettker/EyeTrackingTutorial/README.md

-# EyeTrackingTutorial by Alexander Goettker
+# EyeTrackingTutorial
-(last updated 07-24)
+(by Alexander Goettker, last updated 07-24)

 In this project you will find an  tutorial that teaches the basics of eye tracking analysis and an example of how to run an experiment that includes eye tracking.